foxcodenine/tutorials/udemy_courses/Master_Laravel_With_Vue/notes/01_general.md

 ### Validation

-Validating Nested Array Input and Object:
+( Validating Nested Array Input and Object ), you can see an example at:

-Check the CheckoutController.php
+    'CheckoutController.php'

-and also:
+and also it is explained at:

     https://laravel.com/docs/9.x/validation#validating-arrays